 Casting ashes to the wind either over land or water is how most of us think of scattering.
 Indeed, this is probably still the most popular method.
 Other common methods are trenching and raking.
 Trenching involves placing the ashes, either loose or in a biodegradable urn, in a shallow trench.
 Raking involves scattering the ashes over soil and then raking the remains into the soil.
-With all three methods you can have one person take care of the remains or you can share the task between members of a group.
+With all three methods, you can have one person take care of the remains, or you can share the task between members of a group.

-Check Federal, State and Local Laws on Scattering Ashes
+Check Federal, State, and Local Laws on Scattering Ashes

-Whether you are scattering ashes to the water or on land, you need to check the applicable laws and obtain the necessary permission.
+Whether you are scattering ashes on the water or on land, you need to check the applicable laws and obtain the necessary permission.
 Also, you might check to see if it is possible to make arrangements for a permanent memorial at the location.
 Some public parks permit memorials even though they do not necessarily allow scattering.

 Think Before You Scatter

-Scattering by airplane is normally handled my companies that specialize in this particular service.
-If your ceremony will be at a beach you not only want to check into local regulations regarding disposition of ashes, but take the tides into consideration.
+Scattering by airplane is normally handled by companies that specialize in this particular service.
+If your ceremony will be at a beach, you not only want to check into local regulations regarding the disposition of ashes but take the tides into consideration.
 If, for example, you want to trench and the tide is going out, the water may not rise far enough to reach the ashes.
 Something to keep in mind regardless of what method you choose is that ashes can be surprisingly heavy.

 Unique Ways to Use Ashes

-- Have the ashes launched into space
+- Launch the ashes into space.

-- Have the ashes turned into fireworks
+- Turn the ashes into fireworks.

 - Get a tattoo from ink that includes the ashes.